axelpale/apollonius/README.md

 const c3 = { x: 3, y: 5, r: 1 }

-// Compute a fourth circle that touches the three. const c = apollonius(c1, c2, c3)
+// Compute a fourth circle that touches the three. const c = apollonius.solve(c1, c2, c3)

 // Result equals { x: 4.367544..., y: 3.5, r: 1.029822... }
 ```

-The result is a circle object `{ x, y, r }`.
+The result is a circle object `{ x, y, r }` or `null` if such a circle cannot be found.
 By default, the resulting circle is **externally tangent** to each of the three given circles.
 To find a circle that is **internally tangent** to some of the circles, specify those circles with negative radius.
 See below for an example.

 ```
 // Prepare circles.